Robert Culp: Other appearances

 Culp appeared in the 1993 live action video game Voyeur as the game's villain, industrialist/politician Reed Hawke.
-He lent his voice to the digital character Doctor Breen, the prime antagonist in the 2004 computer game Half-Life 2.
+He lent his voice to the digital character Dr. Wallace Breen, the prime antagonist in the 2004 computer game Half-Life 2.
 The video clip of "Guilty Conscience" features Culp as an erudite and detached narrator describing the scenes where Eminem and Dr. Dre rap lyrics against each other.
 He only appears in the music video.
 In the album version, the narrator is Mark Avery.

 On November 9, 2007, on The O'Reilly Factor, host Bill O'Reilly interviewed Culp about the actor's career and awarded Culp with the distinction "TV Icon of the Week".
-Culp played Simon, Blanche's beau, in the episode "Like the Beep Beep Beep of My Tom Tom" when Blanche needs a pacemaker on The Golden Girls.

-Writer
+Screenwriter

 Culp wrote scripts for seven I Spy episodes, one of which he also directed.
 He later wrote and directed two episodes of The Greatest American Hero, including the series finale.
 Culp also wrote scripts for other television series, including Trackdown, a two-part episode from The Rifleman, and Cain's Hundred.

 Personal life

-Culp married five times and is the father of five children.
-With his second wife, Nancy Wilner, he had sons Joshua, Jason, and Joseph, and daughter Rachel.
-With his last wife, he had another daughter Samantha.
-Jason Culp is a voice actor who has narrated many audiobooks.
+Culp was married five times: to Elayne Carroll (1951–1956), Nancy Ashe (1957–1966), French actress France Nuyen, whom he met when she guest-starred on I Spy (1967–1970), Sheila Sullivan (1971–1976), and Candace Faulkner (from 1981).

-Culp was married to French actress France Nguyen (known as France Nuyen), from 1967 to 1970, whom he met when she guest-starred on I Spy.
-She appeared in four episodes, two of them written by Culp.
-Culp and Nuyen also co-hosted the second episode of the TV comedy Turn-On in 1969, but the program was never shown, as the series was cancelled after its first airing.
+In addition to appearing in four episodes of I Spy, two of them written by Culp, in 1969 Nuyen also co-hosted the second episode of the TV comedy Turn-On with him, but the program was never shown, as the series was cancelled after its first airing.

+Culp had three sons and a daughter with his second wife, and a daughter with his fifth wife.
+His son Joseph Culp is an actor and director; his son Jason Culp is a voice actor who has narrated many audiobooks.
 Culp's grandson, Elmo Kennedy O'Connor, is a rapper and performs under the alias Bones.

 Death

-On March 24, 2010, Culp, at age 79, died after a fall while on a walk near Runyon Canyon Park.
-He was buried at Sunset View Cemetery in El Cerrito.
+On March 24, 2010, Culp died at age 79 after a fall while walking near Runyon Canyon Park in Los Angeles.
+He is buried at Sunset View Cemetery in El Cerrito.
 A memorial service was held at Grauman's Egyptian Theater in Los Angeles on April 10, 2010.

 At the time of his death, Culp had just completed performing a supporting role as Blakesley in the film The Assignment.
 He was also working on several screenplays, including an adaptation of the story of Terry and the Pirates that had already been accepted for filming and was scheduled to start production in Hong Kong in 2012, with Culp directing.
-Terry and the Pirates had been Culp's favorite comic strip as a boy, and it was his long-time wish to make a film based on it.
+Terry and the Pirates had been Culp's favorite comic strip as a boy, and it was his longtime wish to make a film based on it.